Obstetrics, Gynecology & Neonatology Outpatient Clinics

 What risks are involved with the testing?

-After the test call your doctor if you have:
+After the test call your Primary Care Provider if you have:

 1. Difficulty passing urine